morrownr/8821au-20210708/README.md

 ### Installation Steps

 Note: The installation instructions are for the novice user.
 Experienced users are welcome to alter the installation to meet their needs.
 Support will be provided, on a best effort basis, based on the steps below.
+Another way to word this paragraph is that if you do not follow the below steps for installation, you are your own tech support.

 #### Step 1: Open a terminal (e.g. Ctrl+Alt+T)

 #### Step 2: Update and upgrade system packages (select the option for the distro you are using)

 Note: If your Linux distro does not fall into one of options listed below, you will need to research how to `update` and `upgrade` your system packages.

 - Option for Debian based distributions such as Ubuntu, Kali, Armbian and Raspberry Pi OS

 ```
 sudo apt update && sudo apt upgrade